 My artistic and academic interests are multifarious and oftentimes quirky.
 A curious desire to fully understand the emerging selfie phenomenon prompted my undergraduate dissertation on selfies and self-portraiture.
 On the more historical side, my obsession with the Renaissance painter Raphael paved the way for my award-winning MA dissertation on Raphael’s re-use practice during his short but highly influential career.

-I have previously worked as an exhibitions research assistant and collections cataloguer for Royal Museums Greenwich, a visitor assistant at the Natural History Museum, and a gallery assistant at 18 Davies Street Gallery.
+I have previously worked at Royal Museums Greenwich, the Natural History Museum, 18 Davies Street Gallery, and The Arts Society .

 You can follow me on Instagram too, where I regularly post mini-reviews and nuggets of art-historical knowledge!